How to Check Safety of Website?

 Microsoft defines, beginning with Core Security Training and finishing with Threat Modeling, 17 steps to the SDLC phase.
 Each step focuses on how security can be incorporated into every phase of the process of development, implementation, and post-release.
 For example, SDLC practices include the use of approved tools during the implementation process and the depreciation of unsafe functions.

 It should be noted that SDLC is not constrained until the deployment point is reached.
-Continuous security assessment is a must for SaaS products or web applications, even after deployment in production, through application security.
+A continuous security assessment is a must for SaaS products or web applications, even after deployment in production, through application security.

 About why?
 As the program still operates and interacts with several moving components (the web server and application server on which it runs, the infrastructure on which it is hosted, the other resources with which it interacts, etc.), continuous evaluation and immediate security is crucial, even when the software is live and in use, during and after the SDLC.